-Both the X100F and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The E-PL8 was replaced by the Olympus E-PL9, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the X100F and E-PL8 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.